pascallaliberte/sharpen.page/_posts/2020-08-21-measurements-for-freelancers-finding-what-matters.md

 ---
 layout: post
 title: "Measurements for Freelancers - Part 1: Finding What Matters"
+description: "Let me discourage you from measuring your freelance business too much.
+The common metrics just don't matter, and what matters is hard to measure."
 categories: consulting
 tags: optimize jtbd
 not_recommended_for_product_people: true